Wausau, WI

 Home MenuCommunity Development Block Grant

 Since 1976, the City of Wausau has been deemed an Entitlement Community and is an active participant in the Community Development Block Grant (CDBG) Program.
 Over the years, these funds have been allocated to support a diverse array of local initiatives, including economic development, enhancements to infrastructure accessibility (such as sidewalks, crosswalks, streets, and street lighting), park restoration, home rehabilitation, affordable housing projects, and various non-profit agencies who assist Wausau residents.
-Every five years a new consolidated plan is created.
-Please click here to learn more and to give your input.

 Purpose and Objectives